awesome-pro/neon-website/content/docs/ai/ai-azure-notebooks.md

 ### Install the pgvector extension

-1. Create a codeblock to install the `pgvector` extension to enable your Neon database as a vector store:
+1. Create a codeblock to install the `pgvector` extension to enable your Unique database as a vector store:

    ```python
    # Execute this query to install the pgvector extension